amurf/dumb-unit-converter/README.md

-# Recipe Measurement Converter
+# Dumb Unit Converter

-A modern web application for converting recipe measurements between metric and imperial units.
+A modern web application that converts any unit to the smartest unit.
 Built with Next.js, TypeScript, and Tailwind CSS.

 ## Features

-- Convert between metric and imperial measurements
-- Support for volume (liquid) and weight (dry) measurements
-- Temperature conversion
+- Convert any unit to the smartest unit
 - Clean, modern UI with responsive design
 - Real-time conversion results
-- Preferred unit suggestions for easy measurement
+- Simple and intuitive interface

 ## Getting Started